 NHS and local authorities are working across five areas to improve services, these are Morecambe Bay, Pennine Lancashire, West Lancashire, Central Lancashire and Fylde Coast.
 They provide a way in which all organisations and groups involved in health and care can join up to improve outcomes and care for local people, reduce pressures on services and make best use of financial resources.

-Healthwatch Lancashire will continue to ensure that views of the public are listened to through representation on the Healthier Lancashire and South Cumbria Change Programme Board and through links with these local programmes.
+Healthwatch Lancashire will continue to ensure that views of the public are listened to through representation on the Healthier Lancashire and South Cumbria Sustainability and Transformation Partnership Board and through links with these local programmes.

 Healthwatch Lancashire staff and volunteers are taking part in workshops to make sure that views from the people of Lancashire contribute to the way services will be changing in the future.